Accessibility Tools

 Please note that you can only register for a SKE course once you have been made a conditional offer of a place on a teacher training course - with a SKE as one of the conditions - and you have accepted the offer.

-Depending on which subject you will be studying, your course might be fully-funded by the government and will also receive a bursary of £175 per week for completing the SKE.
+Depending on which subject you will be training in, your course might be fully-funded by the Government, which means you will receive a bursary of £175 per week for completing the SKE.
 Funded subjects are: Physics, Chemistry, Computing, Maths and MFL.

-You have a choice in which SKE provider you choose to study with and, once you have chosen, we will help you complete the application process.
-You can view the government's directory of SKE providers here.
+You have a choice in which SKE provider you choose to study with and, once you have chosen, we can help you complete the application process.
+You can view the government's directory of SKE providers here

 Please note:

-- The DfE recommend 25 hours of stidy per week on a full-time SKE.
+• The DfE recommend 25 hours of study per week on a full-time SKE.
 If you cannot commit to these hours, you could consider completing a part-time course.

-- SKE courses last between 8 weeks to 28 weeks
+• SKE courses last between 8 weeks and 28 weeks

-- Part-time courses are available for eight and 12-week courses.
-Bursary payments (in funded subjects) will reflect the fortnightly submissions rather than weekly as £87.50 a week.
+• Part-time courses are available for eight and 12-week courses.
+Bursary payments (in funded subjects) will reflect the fortnightly submissions rather than weekly, at £87.50 a week.

 Self-funded SKE courses

-If you are not eligible for a funded SKE, there is the option to self-fund a SKE course in the following subjects - biology, chemistry, computing, English, French, geography, German, maths, primary maths, physics and Spanish.
-These are availble from £600 + VAT with TES Institute.
+If you are not eligible for a funded SKE, there is the option to self-fund a SKE course in the following subjects - Biology, Chemistry, Computing, English, French, Geography, German, Maths, Physics and Spanish.
+Costs can vary, but as an example, these are available from £600 + VAT with TES Institute.

 If you want to teach Design & Technology, you can access an unfunded SKE through Gorse SCITT here: https://gorsescitt.org.uk/ske/